Hector-S/RISC-V-Simulator/readme.md

 The orange "Find" button will unlock your instruction/address view and set your view so that the address of the PC register is in the middle of your view.

+**---| The GUI (Shortcuts) |---**

+The left/right arrow keys will move the simulation forward and backward in time.
+The '+' and '-' keys will increment/decrement the instruction/address view offset.
+The '<' and '>' keys will increment/decrement the memory view offset.
+HOLDING the tab key will toggle the view of memory while it's held.

 **---| Credit |---**

 Created By: Hector Soto